ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

-After ggez v0.5-rc.0 was published, Icefoxen have posted ["The State Of GGEZ 2019"](https://wiki.alopex.li/TheStateOfGGEZ2019), where among other things he wrote that it will take a long time to port ggez to the web, because a lot of issues in dependencies need to be fixed first.
+After ggez v0.5-rc.0 was published, Icefoxen have posted ["The State Of GGEZ 2019"](https://wiki.alopex.li/TheStateOfGGEZ2019), where among other things he wrote that a web port is unlikely to happen soon because a lot of issues in dependencies need to be fixed first.
-(__TODO__: "a web port is unlikely to happen soon because ...")
 It could be relatively easy to write a specialized web backend for ggez, but ggez's philosophy is against having multiple backends.